railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

 .. index::
    single: module; sale_supplier_direct_delivery

-..tip :: Delivery from the supplier or to the customer
+.. tip :: Delivery from the supplier or to the customer

     The :mod:`sale_supplier_direct_delivery` module enables you to deliver the product directly from the supplier to the customer.
 At the time of writing this module is in ``addons-extra`` .